 Melisa Olgun, a cycling instructor at Uforia Studios in San Francisco, explains that “the stiff sole of the cycling shoes transfers the power from your legs straight to the bike, rather than getting absorbed in the cushion of your shoe.”

 Further, wearing properly fitted cycling shoes can help prevent injury by “preventing your foot and ankle from moving around during class and keeping your body in proper alignment,” she adds.
 And if you have a competitive nature, it can help make you a more powerful rider (hello, leaderboard!) and keep you injury free.
 Cycling-specific shoes will help you engage your hamstrings, calves, glutes and core, in addition to your quadriceps.

-Why not rent?
+Why not rent spin shoes?